Revisiting the Abelian $N=1$ super Stueckelberg model: The super Abelian Stueckelberg-like model

 \section{The super Abelian Stueckelberg-like model}

-In this section, the gauge invariant Abelian super Stueckelberg-like model (SSM) is set up, following the non-Abelian model studied in \cite{Capri:2018gpu}.
-Our notations and conventions are mostly the same as those of \cite{Capri:2018gpu}, but further details can be found in Appendix \ref{appendix}.
+In this section, the extended Abelian super Stueckelberg model (EASSM) is set up, following the non-Abelian model studied in \cite{Capri:2018gpu}.
+Our notations and conventions are mostly the same as those of \cite{Capri:2018gpu}, but further details can be found in Appendix \ref{appendix_A}.

-In the subsection \ref{subsec2.1}, our model is constructed in the superspace, with the action written in terms of superfields, just as in \cite{Capri:2018gpu}.
-In the subsequent subsection \ref{subsec2.2}, the same action is written in the Minkowski (3+1) spacetime, as a functional of all possible field components.
-In the same section, the set of supersymmetric (SUSY) transformations is presented, and the invariance of the action is verified.
-It should be stressed out that no gauge fixing condition is imposed in this section.